thingsboard/thingsboard.github.io/docs/samples/dusun/DSGW-210_Edge_computing_gateway.md

 ## Introduction
 This article contains instructions on how to configure ThingsBoard IoT platform and connect DSGW-210 Gateways.
-ThingsBoard is an open-source IoT platform for data collection, processing, visualization, and device management.
+[ThingsBoard](https://thingsboard.io/) is an IoT platform for data collection, processing, visualization, and device management.
 It supports cloud and on-premises deployments, and it combines scalability, fault-tolerance and performances to nullify the chances of getting your IoT data lost.

 DSGW-210 is IoT gateway with multiple protocol and edge computing function.
 It provides reliable connectivity for a wide range of wireless IoT devices.
 The gateway’s modular architecture provides the ability to customize many gateway features including Cellular, Bluetooth, Wi-Fi, Ethernet, USB, ZigBee, Z-wave and Li battery backup.

 #### Product Summary
 •	Support 5V USB type-c power supply

 •	Support IEEE802.11ac, IEEE802.11a, IEEE802.11n, IEEE802.11g, IEEE 802.11b Protocol

 •	Support 4G LTE CAT M1,CAT1

 •	Support Bluetooth 5.2

 •	Support ZigBee3.0

 •	Support Z-WAVE

 •	One WAN/LAN variable network port

 •	Support USB2.0

 •	Backup Li battery

 #### Hardware block diagram